githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/7-customize-your-workflow-artifact-data.md

 ## Pass artifact data between jobs

 Similar to the idea of caching dependencies within your workflow, you can pass data between jobs within the same workflow.
 You can do this by using the `upload-artifact` and `download-artifact` actions.

 Jobs that are dependent on a previous job's artifacts must wait for the dependent job to complete successfully before they can run.
 This is useful if you have a series of jobs that need to run sequentially based on artifacts uploaded from a previous job.
 For example, `job_2` requires `job_1` by using the `needs: job_1` syntax.
+Below is an example of passing artifact data between 2 jobs.

 ```yml
 name: Share data between jobs